decretist/Dissertation/Chapter1/chapter1.md

-and political conditions favored the concentration of many masters practicing the same craft in one place.[^5] Faculties and craft guilds, however, differed in one important respect: while the most imporant product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of canon law was, at least in the first generation, the next generation of masters of the faculty of canon law.
+and political conditions favored the concentration of many masters practicing the same craft in one place.[^5] Faculties and craft guilds, however, differed in one important respect: while the most important product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of canon law was, at least in the first generation, the next generation of masters of the faculty of canon law.
 The distinctive innovation